 Why is My AC Not Blowing Cold Air?

 Nothing can ruin your day more than a home AC unit that stops blowing cold air right in the middle of the summer.
-With sweltering temperatures, your AC unit provides much needed relief from the heat and humidity, so when it stops putting out cold air your home can quickly become uncomfortable.
+With sweltering temperatures, your AC unit provides much-needed relief from the heat and humidity, so when it stops putting out cold air your home can quickly become uncomfortable.
 If your AC has stopped working properly and is no longer blowing cold air, here are some common causes that may be behind the problem:

 Clogged Air Filters

 Before you call an AC repair specialist, be sure to check your air filter.
 A dirty filter that is full of debris will actually end up blocking cold air and prevent your home from cooling properly.
-You should be changing your air filter every month, so if you have skipped a couple months, the filter could be the culprit.
+You should be changing your air filter every month, so if you have skipped a couple of months, the filter could be the culprit.